davewalker5/MusicCatalogue/README.md

 - Clicking on a row drills into the album content, as per the "Artists" page
 - Clicking on the trash icon prompts for confirmation and, if confirmed, deletes the album shown in that row along with the associated tracks
 - Clicking on the vinyl record icon moves the album from the wish list to the main catalogue then refreshes the album list
+- Clicking on the money icon opens the purchase details page and allows the price and a potential retailer to be set, but not the purchase date

 ### Album Lookup